Trustpoint-Project/trustpoint/docs/source/test_plan/remaining_test_tasks.rst

    "Define and finalize acceptance criteria for Trustpoint’s features.", "TM, PM, Client", "Pending" "Configure and validate the test environments (development and staging).", "TM, Dev", "In Progress" "Develop unit tests using pytest for core functionalities (e.g., certificate issuance, renewal, and revocation).", "Dev", "In Progress"
-   "Develop integration tests using behave (Python Cucumber framework) for end-to-end workflows.", "TM, Dev", "Pending" "Execute system/integration tests in the staging environment.", "TM, Dev", "Not Started" "Document results from unit, integration, and acceptance tests for inclusion in the comprehensive test report.", "TM", "Not Started"
+   "Develop integration tests using :term:`behave` for end-to-end workflows.", "TM, Dev", "Pending" "Execute system/integration tests in the staging environment.", "TM, Dev", "Not Started" "Document results from unit, integration, and acceptance tests for inclusion in the comprehensive test report.", "TM", "Not Started"
    "Conduct acceptance testing with end users (e.g., system administrators, security teams).", "TM, Client", "Not Started"